 Recognising the contribution that nursing staff from other countries in the EEA make to health care in the UK

-As part of our commitment to supporting our members from other EEA countries and getting the Government to recognise their rights, we are showcasing the positive contribution they make to our health and care services through the personal accounts we receive from you.
+As part of our commitment to supporting our members from other EEA countries and getting the Government to recognise their rights, we are showcasing the the personal accounts we receive from you.
 Related RCN guidance and briefings are also available from here.